-You know, the kind that look so glossy at Whole Foods?
-The fruit is shiny because it’s waxed, often with beeswax, making even this seemingly vegan food not vegan.
+Shiny fruits that are on display at grocery stores are waxed, often with beeswax, making even this seemingly vegan food not vegan.

 The list of non-vegan foods hiding in plain sight goes on.
 It can be overwhelming, especially if you're just starting out or are only committing to a month of veganism.
-It's OK to start small.
+It's perfectly normal to start small.

 Eight Tips for a Successful Veganuary